 The walnut mixture is used for both flavor and to be sure the pie crust doesn’t turn out soggy.

 You can use a homemade pie crust or a store-bought pie crust.
-Just be sure it’s rolled out to about a 10-inch circle that is about ⅛ -inch thick.
+Just be sure it’s rolled out to about a 10-inch circle that is about ⅛ -an inch thick.